morswin22/framework/README.md

 ```

 Login extension functions:
-* `register` - accepts array with all database cols' names
+* `register` - accepts an array with all database cols' names
-* `login`    - accepts array with id and checking parameter
+* `login`    - accepts an array with id and checking parameter
-* `logout`   - does not take arguments
+* `logout`   - does not take any arguments
 * `getUsers` - returns an array of all users from `fw/users/`

 ## Navbar tricks